nhat-tien/blog/content/blog/about-feeling-like-a-failure-in-life.md

 I wonder how I describe my situation now.
 I lose the motivation or it just procastinate.

 The reality come up, I so weak to deal with

+The solution is, now I have to list all the character I wish myself be, and no more compare with other people